What are the entry regulations when going to South Africa?

 - Meals served in the room in disposable utensils or utensils that are separate and are washed properly if there are other people not subject to quarantine.

 - Support from friends or family can facilitate the food drop-offs and medicine at the gate if you are not able to make use of online shopping facilities and contactless deliveries.

 - A thermometer that will allow you to measure your temperature daily.

 - Access to the internet and a phone that allows the daily reporting of symptoms.

 - Access to a private physician that you can contact should you need medical advice or care; and

 - A contact number where you can be reached during the period of self-isolation or self-quarantine.

 What if I show Covid-19 symptoms on arrival in South Africa?

-On arrival in South Africa, if you show Covid-19 symptoms, you will be required to remain in quarantine until a repeat Covid-19 PCR test is conducted, at your own cost.
+On arrival in South Africa, if you show Covid-19 symptoms, you will need to undergo a medical examination, which may include testing and isolation.

 Can I transit through South Africa?